SMFSW/arm_i2c_drivers/README.md

 You may also:

-- contribute to devices additions using the template in subfolder
+- contribute with more devices using templates in subfolder
+  - if in doubt, `multiple` template implementation is recommended
 - raise issue on github to ask for particular devices

 ## TODO

-- FreeRTOS compatibility using R/W functions using interrupts with callbacks
+- FreeRTOS compatibility using R/W functions using interrupts with callbacks (when possible)

 ## Misc